eReuse/workbench/docs/PXE_maker.md

 1. You can find the newest stable Debian Server [here](http://debian.xfree.com.ar/debian-cd/current/amd64/iso-cd/)
   - Netinst mode recommended.
 2. Download the latest release of eReuseOS image from [here](https://github.com/eReuse/device-inventory/releases/latest)
+3. Download the installation ISO of the OS you want to install in clients (we will be using 32-bit Lubuntu from [here](http://cdimage.ubuntu.com/lubuntu/releases/16.04.1/release/) as an example, but other distros are supported)
-3. Download the FSArchiver images the OS you want to install in clients
+4. Download the FSArchiver images the OS you want to install in clients

 ####Services
 On this guide, you will install the following services: